 (Refer to AIM.)

-OBSTACLE FREE ZONE- The OFZ is a three-dimensional volume of airspace which protects for the transition of aircraft to and from the runway.
+OBSTACLE FREE ZONE- The OFZ is a three-dimensional volume of airspace which protects the transition of aircraft to and from the runway.
 The OFZ clearing standard precludes taxiing and parked airplanes and object penetrations, except for frangible NAVAID locations that are fixed by function.
-Additionally, vehicles, equipment, and personnel may be authorized by air traffic control to enter the area using the provisions of FAA Order JO 7110.65, paragraph 3-1-5, Vehicles/Equipment/Personnal Near/On Runways.
+Additionally, vehicles, equipment, and personnel may be authorized by air traffic control to enter the area using the provisions of FAA Order JO 7110.65, paragraph 3-1-5, Vehicles/Equipment/Personnel Near/On Runways.
 The runway OFZ and when applicable, the inner-approach OFZ, and the inner-transitional OFZ, comprise the OFZ.

 Runway OFZ.
 The runway OFZ is a defined volume of airspace centered above the runway.
 The runway OFZ is the airspace above a surface whose elevation at any point is the same as the elevation of the nearest point on the runway centerline.
 The runway OFZ extends 200 feet beyond each end of the runway.
 The width is as follows: